 Fellows will also become certified in medical writing and research skills by completing the American Society of Health-System Pharmacists training programs.

 The rotation options include, but are not limited to:

 - Ambulatory care practice

 “Pacific gave me opportunities to explore different things.
 It gave me opportunities to just jump in on things that I didn’t think I would ever do.
 I don’t know that I could have found this type of journey anywhere else.”

-Combining a graduate degree with experiential training puts graduates in a strong position when applying for jobs where pharmacists with advanced training are required.
-Approximately 70% of former fellows currently service in academia and about 30% of former fellows service in clinical and industry settings.
+Combining a graduate degree with experiential learning gives graduates competitive advantage when applying for pharmacist positions where advanced training is required.
+Approximately 70 percent of former fellows currently work in academia and about 30 percent of former fellows work in clinical and industry settings.